Emamatcyber90/frederic-hemberger.de/src/articles/2017-02-16-manage-kubernetes-secrets-with-sops.md

 ## Conclusion

 SOPS gives you an easy way to store secrets securely in your Kubernetes YAML descriptions.
-It's fast and doesn't require any other dependencies.
+It’s fast and doesn’t require any other dependencies.
 This makes it a solid starting point for your project before you may consider more complex secret management solutions.